FreeProving/free-compiler/doc/ProvingQuickCheckProperties.md

 Qed.
 ```

-Similarly, we can proof that `reverse` is its own inverse in a total setting by instantiating `prop_reverse_involutive` with the `Identity` monad instead.
+Similarly, we can prove that `reverse` is its own inverse in a total setting by instantiating `prop_reverse_involutive` with the `Identity` monad instead.

 ```coq
 From Base Require Import Free.Instance.Identity.